Unforgettable LGBTQ movies to watch now – KION546

 Watch with tissues aplenty.
 “Portrait of a Lady on Fire” depicts the slow-burning romance between a painter and her subject in 18th-century France.
 It has some of the hallmarks of historical queer romances — forbidden love, stolen glances, wrenching goodbyes.
 But it’s as devastatingly clear-eyed as it is romantic, which makes the moments its central couple can briefly escape their restrictive circumstances even more rapturous.
 It helps, too, that “Portrait” was directed by Céline Sciamma, a lesbian filmmaker whose previous films have also explored queer relationships and gender identity.

-See also: Todd Haynes’ “Carol,” a swoon-worthy romance set in the 1950s and starring an enchanting Cate Blanchette.
+See also: Todd Haynes’ “Carol,” a swoon-worthy romance set in the 1950s and starring an enchanting Cate Blanchett.

 A major meta achievement: ‘The Watermelon Woman’ (1996)